 No but really.
 This is the kinda content that’s actually healthy to binge.
 In fact, you become more of an awesomesauce manager with every video you watch.

-Only do this meeting with them being able to see your face.
-It should be done in person or via video conference if you are remote so that your team can see your facial expressions and you can see their reactions.
+1. Make sure the setting is right.
+Only do this meeting when your team can see your face, meaning in person or via video conference if you are remote so that your team can see your facial expressions and you can see their reactions.

+2. Plan an agenda.
 Here are a few things that you will want to discuss at this first meeting:

 What makes you nervous about this first meeting?
 Comment below!

-Document everything you are currently doing daily.
+Document everything you are doing daily, including the following:

 The purpose of this step is so that when you transition your current job to someone else on the team, you have documentation so that training is not by memory and vague information.

-Now chances are – right from the get-go – you will not be able to hand off everything you are doing.
+Now, chances are – right from the get-go – you will not be able to hand off everything you are doing.
 Transitioning from individual contributor to manager is rarely a light-switch moment.
 It’s going to take some time.
 But that doesn’t mean that you shouldn’t be planning for it.

 Don’t wait until you have the green light or the official go.
 You want to start thinking about WHO on the team can transition into your role or if you will be spreading the work.